 How high can your cholesterol be?

 Your cholesterol level is considered to be elevated when your total cholesterol level exceeds 5 mmol/l.
 For this total value, the values of LDL and triglycerides (a type of fat that is in our blood) are also included in addition to HDL levels.

 With the Homed-IQ Cholesterol & Lipids Test you measure your HDL level from home.
 In addition, you also measure your LDL value and your total cholesterol level.
 You perform the test through a simple finger prick.
 A certified laboratory then carries out the analysis of your blood sample, after which you can view the result within a few days.

 There is no general guideline for the frequency of HDL testing.
 It is possible at any time to have your HDL value checked via a home test.
 For adults, cholesterol levels usually remain reasonably balanced.
 Changes in your lifestyle or eating patterns may prompt you to perform another HDL test.
 Examples of this are:

 - Sudden weight gain

 - After menopause

-- Having an increase in alcohol consumption
+- An increase in alcohol consumption

 What are the causes of a too high or low HDL values?